microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/Lab3.md

 Previously, we briefly explored the *Secure score* tile on the overview page.
 Now let’s dive into this capability and the associated recommendations.
 Microsoft Defender for Cloud continually assesses your resources.
 All findings are aggregated into a single score (Secure score), which measures the current security posture of your subscription; the higher the score, the lower the identified risk level.

 ### Task 1: Exploring Secure Score

-### ????
-Security Posture and Secure Score is Currently not working in lab environment ????

 1. In the Search bar of the Microsoft Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.